dtrokhlib/pony-express-project/readme.md

 2. Learn regarding deployment and add CD part

-3. Add simple ui to project

-4. Refactoring and focusing on better project setup
+3. Refactoring and focusing on better project setup